Beverly Burnsed Spencer

-Beverly B. Burnsed Spencer (born October 23, 1941) was Vice President of University Relations (1992–2003) at Florida State University in Tallahassee, Florida.
+Beverly B. Burnsed Spencer (October 23, 1941 – November 28, 2019) was an American politician and university administrator.
+She was vice president of university relations at Florida State University in Tallahassee, Florida, between 1992 and 2003.
 Her role in the position involved directing the Florida State University Alumni Association and the Seminole Boosters.

-Beverly Spencer, formerly Beverly Burnsed, was also a member of the Florida House of Representatives, 1976–1988.
+Beverly Spencer, formerly Beverly Burnsed, was also a member of the Florida House of Representatives between 1976 and 1988.
 She earned a BA in History from Florida State University in 1962.